 Will I SNUBA alone?

 NEVER!
-You will be accompanied by your SNUBA instructor whom is a certified dive instructor.
-Each raft accommodates for two SNUBA participants.
+You will be accompanied by your SNUBA instructor who is a certified dive instructor.
+Each raft accommodates two SNUBA participants.

 Should we reserve SNUBA ahead of time?

-Yes, you can pre-book a spot for SNUBA when making your reservation, however you are not obligated.
+Yes, you can pre-book a spot for SNUBA when making your reservation, however, you are not obligated.
 It is merely holding your spot because space is limited.
-Payment is made to dive instructor at the time of event.
+Payment is made to the dive instructor at the time of the event.

 What is the difference between SNUBA and snorkeling?

 SNUBA is a cross between scuba diving and snorkeling.
-You use a respirator to breath, but the tank is not carried on your back, it stays afloat on a raft above you.
-You are attached to the tank via a 20 foot hose.
+You use a respirator to breathe, but the tank is not carried on your back, it stays afloat on a raft above you.
+You are attached to the tank via a 20-foot hose.
 You can see more about the difference here.